Gabrielgerez/MRPyCM/README.md

 # MRPyCM ![WIP](https://img.shields.io/badge/-WIP-blue)
-A Python implementation of the Polarizable continuum model (PCM) in[MRChem](https://github.com/MRChemSoft/mrchem).
+A Python implementation of the Polarizable continuum model (PCM) in [MRChem](https://github.com/MRChemSoft/mrchem).
 This is implemented using [VAMPYR](https://github.com/MRChemSoft/vampyr).
 This is a work in progress.